 Vegan & Vegetarian Restaurants in Baltimore

 Get your animal-free foodie fix with on-the-go or indulgent meal from one of Baltimore's vegan or vegetarian restaurants.

 Here in Baltimore we love our seafood.
 But we also have vegetarian and vegan-friendly options that are just as delicious and well-loved.
 We’ve selected a few of our favorite restaurants with plant-based and meatless dishes for you to check out.
-And don’t miss Maryland Vegan Restaurant Week happening Feb.
-7-23 when even more restaurants are challenged to promote healthier diets, reduce animal cruelty and save the environment.
+And don’t miss Maryland Vegan Restaurant Month, taking place Aug.
+5-28 this year, when even more restaurants are challenged to promote healthier diets, reduce animal cruelty and save the environment.